imnischaygowda/Fashion-Web-Scraping/README.md

 Thats it.
 You can find my github link to all files [here](https://github.com/nischayggowda105/Fashion-We-Scraping).

-If you feel this content was useful, go ahead clap for free and follow if you like. 😊
+If you feel this content was useful, go ahead clap and follow if you like. 😊